 For something a bit different, head to the Inner West (the metropolitan area directly to the west of the central business district).
 The Inner West is great for delicious food and quirky shops and markets.
 Newtown is a popular suburb if you are seeking somewhere with a cool vibe.
 The University of Sydney is based here, and its gorgeous building is well worth checking out.
 Stop by Brewtown Newtown for delicious chai tea.
 On a Saturday, neighboring suburb Glebe has one of the best markets.

-For more insider tips check out: Sydney, Australia: 10 Things Not to Miss – Insider Tips
+For more tips check out: 10 Things Not to Miss in Sydney – Insider Tips

 8. Don’t forget to wear sunscreen!